apache/trafficcontrol/blueprints/ds-active.md

 unaffected by the change.
 This allows operators to "drain" a Delivery Service for a while before setting it to "INACTIVE" and removing it from Cache Server configuration, thus minimizing client impact.

+Another that has been brought up is changing the name of the current `active` field to be `active-routed`, which would mean that Delivery Service will be routed, and adding another field called `active-cached` which would mean that the Delivery Service's configuration would be disseminated to the cache servers.
+Thus the same amount of flexibility could be achieved without making a breaking API change.

+The trade-off is that it would allow Delivery Services to be in a state where Traffic Router will direct clients to cache servers which are incapable of properly serving them content.